Then Came The Layered Meat

 Before my first week in South Korea ended, we were given a treat by a fellow professor from the Philippines – Randy.
 He brought me and two other foreign professors (Deborah and Kenn) to a restaurant serving 삼겹살 (Samgyeobsal).
 That was after we claimed our Alien Registration Card (ARC) from the immigration office in Pusan to legitimize our stay in this country.

 It isn’t enough to just say that I have tasted samgyeobsal that night.
-For me it was more than just eating a pork belly.
-I don’t intend to sound dramatic nor philosophic but I guess it would be more appropriate for me to say that that night “I experienced samgyeopsal” instead of “I ate it.”
+For me it was more than just eating pork belly.
+I don’t intend to sound dramatic but I guess it would be more appropriate for me to say that that night “I experienced samgyeopsal” instead of “I ate it.”

 I consider the experience very special.

 As we entered the restaurant, I saw Randy and the other professors remove their shoes.
 I did the same.
 We were escorted by an ahjussi (a middle-aged man) to a table and immediately left us after getting our order.
 There were no chairs, not like the set-up in that restaurant in the hotel where we had the orientation for our students.
 We sat on the floor.
 So, for the first time that I would experience eating while seated on the floor.
 I wasn’t comfortable sitting cross-legged but as soon as the ahjussi returned and placed on our table what sir Randy ordered, I forgot about my discomfort and started salivating.

 Along with the slices of pork belly, we were given plenty of lettuce and perilla leaves.
 There were also raw onions, garlic and green chili peppers.
 We were also served with, of course, kimchi and other vegetable side dishes and spicy tofu.
 In short there were lots of food.